 Assess Statistical Power to Estimate the Correct Sample Size

 Instead, I’ll produce a figurative bang by estimating how many subjects the Mythbusters should have recruited.
-I’ll perform a power and sample size calculation to figure what sample size is required so that a hypothesis test has a respectable chance of detecting an effect if one actually exists.
+I’ll perform a power and sample size calculation to determine the sample size necessary for the test to have a decent chance of detecting an effect if one actually exists.
 Hint: The answer is bound to prompt Adam Savage’s to wave his arms around in his characteristic manner!

 In many fields, a good benchmark power value to aim for is 0.8.
 At this level, a hypothesis test has an 80% probability of detecting a difference if it exists.

-If the true population difference between the groups is 10 percentage points (25% vs 35%), the Mythbusters need to recruit 329 subjects per group (648 total)!
-Well, they were only off by 600 subjects!
+If the actual population difference between the groups is 10 percentage points (25% vs. 35%), the Mythbusters need to recruit 329 subjects per group (648 total)!
+Well, they were only off by 600!

 Related post: Estimating a Good Sample Size for Your Study Using Power Analysis